chewing/libchewing/README.md

 ### cmake

-Because OS X uses an older version of `makeinfo`, you have to set MAKEINFO manually to where Homebrew installed makeinfo.
+Because macOS uses an older version of `makeinfo`, you have to set MAKEINFO manually to where Homebrew installed makeinfo.
 For example:

         # cmake -DMAKEINFO=/usr/local/Cellar/texinfo/5.2/bin/makeinfo .